XC-Li/Deep_Learning_GWU/Homework6/HW6_Report_Xiaochi_Li.md

 ### Exercise 2
 *Q1: Modify  the "1_Numpy.py" file and change the dtype to torch float tensor.
-Save the vale of the performance and  plot the followings:*
+Save the value of the performance and  plot the followings:*

 i.
 Performance index with respect to epochs.